paht2005/Realtime-Stock-Analysis-Tool-for-Vietnam-Market/README.md

 ## 🪪 License

 This project is licensed under the **MIT License** – feel free to use it with proper attribution.
+See the [LICENSE](./LICENSE) file for details.

 ---